 We have recently launched one of three new roasts that is acting as our charity roast, Mayflower.
 We wanted to give back to our city, which is why 15% of proceedings from this roast will be donated to a variety of local Plymouth charities.
 To find out more visit our Mayflower products listing page.

 Those businesses we see using our coffee are those who have a similar mindset in terms of both charitable giving and sustainability.
 For the purpose of this post we have listed a few examples of organisations we see as typical customers of Underdog, with the first one being public sectors and charities.

 Public sectors and charities are just two business types we can see providing Underdog Coffee in their organisations, but why is this?
 It is because of our like minded morals and compassion for helping the little guy.
 With examples of UK public sector employers being the NHS, Police force and Teach First, these organisations all aim to help others, which is an idea we incorporate in our own business model.

 We can envision ourselves being received positively by a number of charities, with our commitment to charitable giving being mentioned earlier.
 Currently supplying to Teach First and various NHS sites, Underdog coffee aims to expand and provide great quality Fairtrade coffee to more organisations/sites of this nature in the future.

 Another organisation we envisage our coffee being used in are cutting edge London companies, due to their cool and trendy nature.
-Companies like this are similar to design led companies where it’s all about image – and keeping on trend, with sustainability being one of the most popular trends within business at the moment, we see our coffee as a perfect fit for these types of environments.
+Companies like this are similar to design-led companies where it’s all about image – and keeping on trend, with sustainability being one of the most popular trends within businesses at the moment, we see our coffee as a perfect fit for these types of environments.